LorenzMenendez/city-scaling-in-France/README.md

 # Scaling Relations in French Cities
-An analysis of the relationship between population and city attributes
+An analysis of the relationship between a cities population and many urban indicators across time and space.

 ## Overview
 This is the final project for my GIS II class, centered around the usage of a PostGIS database to model a city.
 I'm implementing the techniques used by Luís Bettencourt (University of Chicago) in his research of city scaling relations to urban indicators for French cities.
 See my [project proposal](https://github.com/LorenzMenendez/city-scaling-in-France/blob/master/Menendez%20Project%20Proposal.pdf "project proposal") for more details.